William Saliba: Arsenal defender signs new long-term contract to stay with club until summer of 2030

 - Choose the Sky Sports push notifications you want! 🔔

-Saliba has established himself as one of the Premier League's best centre-backs during his time at the club, featuring in all 38 top-flight games in the 2023/24 campaign and missing only three matches last season.
+Saliba, who had two years left on his previous deal, has established himself as one of the Premier League's best centre-backs during his time at the club and was reportedly a target for Real Madrid.

-The centre-back had entered the final two years of his contract but has now committed his future to the Gunners.
+Gunners manager Mikel Arteta said: "William is loved by all the players and staff, and that speaks volumes about his character, commitment and attitude every day.
+Since joining us, William has grown so much, embraced responsibility, and has created a strong connection with our supporters and everyone at the club.

 The Frenchman joins fellow defender Gabriel Magalhaes plus academy products Ethan Nwaneri and Myles Lewis-Skelly in committing to new Arsenal contracts in 2025.